 Finding an estate agent

 Whether you’re buying or renting you can choose the right agent with our handy agent finder tool.
-On Zoopla you’ll be able to pick from 67 estate agents in Cardiff, along with 82 letting agents.
+On Zoopla you’ll be able to pick from 89 sales and letting agents in Cardiff.
+That includes 68 estate agents and 82 lettings agents.

 Best ways to get around Cardiff